majorgreys/schomburg-talk-nov2017/speaking.md

 ![Offices of the Board of Higher Education](assets/images/bhe.jpg)

-The **meritocratic ideals of CUNY immunized administrators to charges of racial discrimination**.
-They could always point to the color-blind meritocratic admissions requirements.
+The **meritocratic ideals immunized CUNY to charges of racial discrimination**.
+Administrators and politicians could always point to the color-blind meritocratic admissions requirements.
 But, being blind to the race of the student, liberal meritocracy served to justify the racial inequality rather than remedy the inequality it produced.

 In 1959, a special committee convened by the Board of Higher Education, the local governing body of the municipal colleges, to propose policies for the